 And because trafficking victims potentially face a lifetime being deprived of basic dignity and freedom, family physician and site director of the Huntington Hospital’s family medicine residency program in New York, Dr. Santhosh Paulus, calls it a “big missed opportunity” when trafficking victims go through the healthcare system unidentified.

-That is why hospitals have begun implementing trainings to help staff “recognize a potential human trafficking victim and how to help them.”
+That is why hospitals have begun implementing training to help staff “recognize a potential human trafficking victim and how to help them.”

 In the case of Huntington Hospital, Dr. Paulus and the hospital’s taskforce are employing a three-phase training method that involves making clinical and non-clinical staff more aware of human trafficking, showing clinical and non-clinical employees separately how to recognize potential signs of trafficking victims, and training taskforce and nurse managers, who will be available 24/7, to assist when a potential victim has been identified.
 Cool, right?

 The release of new diagnosis codes and the encouragement of hospital trainings indicate that the healthcare industry understands the proliferation of trafficking and exhibits a serious desire to fight it.

 But thankfully, they’re not the only industry who is making an effort to fight trafficking’s proliferation.